Shoot Out at Big Sag

 Shoot Out at Big Sag is a 1962 American Western film.
 It starred Walter Brennan and was made for Brennan's production company.

 The film was produced by Brennan's son Andy and based on a story by Walter Coburn.
 It was meant to be a television pilot called Barbed Wire, and would have also starred Leif Erickson and Constance Ford.
-Shot in 1960, the pilot was to be called "Rawhide Halo".
+Shot in 1960, the pilot was to be called Rawhide Halo.

 The pilot was eventually released as a film.
 In Mexico the film was titled Los Magnificos McCoy as a tie-in to Walter Brennan's American television series The Real McCoys.

-Plot summary
+Plot

-"Preacher" Hawker (Walter Brennan) is the pawn of his bossy wife Hannah (Luana Patten), who wants to start a range war with their neighbor Sam Barbee (Leif Erickson).
-It doesn’t help that "Preacher"s' daughter and Barbee’s son have fallen in love.
-"Preacher" hires Chan Bartholomew (Les Tremayne), a lowlife saloon owner, to ensure that the outcome is in the Hawker family's favor.
+"Preacher" Hawker is the pawn of his bossy wife Sarah Treadway Hawker, who wants to start a range war with their neighbor Sam Barbee.
+It doesn't help that Preacher's daughter Hannah and Barbee's son Lee have fallen in love.
+Preacher hires Chan Bartholomew, a lowlife saloon owner, to ensure that the outcome is in the Hawker family's favor.